 A collaboration agreement was signed in 2019 with BenevolentAI, for application of AI and machine learning approaches to generate knowledge graphs and increase our understanding of the underlying disease biology of chronic kidney disease (CKD) and idiopathic pulmonary fibrosis (IPF).
 The two and a half year collaboration is combining our data with BenevolentAI’s biomedical knowledge graph and target identification platform.
-In addition to delivering novel targets for both conditions, the programme is enhancing our AI capabilities and transforming the way we process, correlate and use data to generate disease hypotheses.
+The first novel AI-generated CKD therapeutic target as a result of this collaboration has entered into our drug development portfolio.
+In addition to continuing to deliver novel targets for both conditions, the programme is enhancing our AI capabilities and transforming the way we process, correlate and use data to generate disease hypotheses.

 Cancer Research UK

 A number of our scientists work alongside Cancer Research UK colleagues, as part of the Cambridge Institute.

 Functional Genomics Centre:

 AstraZeneca and Cancer Research UK have a collaboration in Cambridge that aims to drive forward new medicines and deepen our understanding of the biology of cancer.
 The Functional Genomics Centre opened in 2019 and is located within the University of Cambridge’s Milner Therapeutics Institute on the Cambridge Biomedical Campus.
 It is aiming to be a centre of excellence in genetic screening, cancer modelling and big data processing, and will utilise CRISPR technology to create new biological models more reflective of human disease.